-**[This post contains numerous SPOILERS for Guardians of the Galaxy.]
+[This post contains *SPOILERS* for Guardians of the Galaxy.]

-In my Hero Worship column I’ve often written about superheroes from a perspective of applied mythology (i.e. practicing and living out mythical themes in real life).
-Being a big fan of the Marvel Cinematic Universe, I’ve managed to write at least one essay about each of the major series that have been put out by the MCU (Iron Man, Thor, Captain America) except for the Hulk and the Avengers.
-The reason I have not written about those latter films, even though I personally liked them both, is that I knew what themes I wanted to write about for those characters before I even saw their respective movies, but they didn’t give me enough of the specific mythical and visual symbolism I was looking for.
+In this Hero Worship column I’ve often written about superheroes from a perspective of what I call applied mythology (i.e. practicing and living out mythical themes in real life).
+Being a fan of the Marvel Cinematic Universe, I’ve managed to write at least one essay about each of the major series that have been put out by the MCU (Iron Man, Thor, Captain America).
+But I never wrote a Hero Worship article about any of the Avengers films.
+The reason for that, even though I liked them, is that I knew what themes I wanted to write about for the Avengers before I saw the movies, but when I did see them they didn’t contain enough of the specific symbolism I was looking for.

-But then along came Guardians of the Galaxy and saved the day (“you’re welcome), and so in this post I’ll discuss themes that I’ve wanted to discuss since The Avengers came out but which only now Guardians has given me enough cause to.
+But then along came Guardians of the Galaxy and saved the day, and so in this post I’ll discuss themes that I’ve wanted to discuss since The Avengers came out but which only now Guardians has given me enough cause to.